 Students have questions, flashes of inspiration, misbehave, finish fast, make mistakes, find it too easy, argue passionately, fall asleep, forget their books, and have an irrational interest in discussing celebrity life choices.

 That’s why teachers are needed — to handle the glorious messiness of human interaction.

 So don’t expect your pre-made decisions to work 100% of the time.
-You’ll encounter unexpected situations, and you should follow the principles underlying your system.
+You’ll encounter unexpected situations and should follow your system’s principles.

 Also, common sense works wonders :-).

-Now we can start to really focus on the learners.
+Now we can start to focus on the learners.